matheuspl92/odin-calculator/README.md

 # DONE.
 EXTRA CREDIT: Add a “backspace” button, so the user can undo if they click the wrong number.

+# DONE.
 EXTRA CREDIT: Add keyboard support!

 ###########################